 - Midyear Report

-- Complete the Universal Application or Common Application and the University of Chicago Supplement.
+- Complete the Coalition Application, Universal Application, or Common Application and the University of Chicago Supplement.
 They contain basic information about your background, academic profile, and extracurricular activities.

-- The University of Chicago Supplement (available on the Universal Application website and Common Application website.) requires one extended essay of your choice from our list of five, and one short essay on why you would like to attend the University of Chicago.
+- The University of Chicago Supplement (available through your UChicago Account or the Common Application website) requires one extended essay of your choice from our list of five, and one short essay on why you would like to attend the University of Chicago.
 An essay on your favorite art or media is optional.

-- We do not require certificates proving participation in activities; the Universal and Common Applications provides space to list all extracurricular and work experiences and if this is not sufficient, a resume to summarize activities is preferred to multiple certificates.
+- We do not require certificates proving participation in activities; the Coalition, Universal, and Common Applications provides space to list all extracurricular and work experiences and if this is not sufficient, a resume to summarize activities is preferred to multiple certificates.

-Credit card: Please follow the instructions on the Universal or Common Applications for submitting the application fee online.
+Credit card: Please follow the instructions on the Coalition, Universal, or Common Application for submitting the application fee online.

 Check or money order: Please attach a note to the check or money order with your complete name and address, and mail it to the College Admissions Office by the appropriate application deadline.

-Ask your secondary school counselor to complete the Secondary School Report and the International School Supplement to the Secondary School Report and to submit them along with an official transcript.
-The International School Supplement is a place for your counselor to easily inform us of your results or predicted results for any external examinations, such as the GCE A levels or the IB.
+Ask your secondary school counselor to complete the Secondary School Report it along with an official transcript.
+Within the transcript or letter, your counselor should inform us of your results or predicted results for any external examinations, such as the GCE A levels or the IB.
 We do not require complete syllabi; instead a school profile should be a succinct summary of academic options.
-All secondary school counselors and teachers have the option of submitting letters of recommendation and school forms online via the Universal Application or Common Application.
-High school counselors and teachers should follow the instructions on the Universal and Common Applications for submitting these forms.
+All secondary school counselors and teachers have the option of submitting letters of recommendation and school forms online via the Coalition Application, Universal Application, or Common Application.
+High school counselors and teachers should follow the instructions on the Coalition, Universal, or Common Applications for submitting these forms.

 Give these forms to teachers who know you well and can write about your strengths as a student.
 We require two recommendations from teachers who have taught you in an academic subject.
-All high school counselors and teachers have the option of submitting letters of recommendation and school forms online via the Universal or Common Applications.
-High school counselors and teachers should follow the instructions on the Universal or Common Applications for submitting these forms.
+All high school counselors and teachers have the option of submitting letters of recommendation and school forms online via the Coalition, Universal, or Common Applications.
+High school counselors and teachers should follow the instructions on the Coalition, Universal, or Common Applications for submitting these forms.
 Counselors and teachers may print out these forms and submit them on paper even if you are applying online.

 We understand that access to the SAT and ACT is not available in all countries (specifically, China).
 While we hope that you will make your best effort to take one of these tests if you can, we will give full consideration to the applications without an ACT or SAT score from students in these countries.

-If you would like to learn more about the SAT Reasoning test, please visit the test section of the College Board site.
+If you would like to learn more about the SAT, please visit the test section of the College Board site.
 For more information about the ACT, please visit the FAQ section of the ACT site.

 Competence in English must be demonstrated in order to qualify for admission.
 All international applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or the Pearson Test of English (PTE).
 Our TOEFL and College Board code is 1832.
 If you are taking the IELTS, request the scores to be sent to the admissions office.
 Reports of other tests are usually not accepted.
 Please visit the TOEFL and IELTS web sites for more information.
 The University of Chicago only admits students who have demonstrated a superior level of English language competence: we strongly recommend a score of 100 or higher on the Internet Based TOEFL or 600 or higher on the Paper Based TOEFL.
-Minimum required scores in the IELTS are an overall score of 7, with sub scores of 7 each.
+Minimum required scores in the IELTS (students must take the Academic test, not the General Training test) are an overall score of 7, with sub scores of 7 each.
 The minimum acceptable score on the PTE is 70.

 The only exceptions are for applicants who for two or more years have attended a high school where the primary language of instruction is English in a country where English is one of the official languages (England, Australia, Singapore, Hong Kong, India, or Pakistan, for example).
 UChicago does not offer an ESL program for admitted students.